dask-contrib/dask-sql/CONTRIBUTING.md

 - [ ] building
 - [ ] testing
 - [ ] Rust learning resources
+- [ ] Types mapping, Arrow datatypes
+- [ ] RexTypes explaination, show simple query and show it broken down into its parts in a diagram
+- [ ] Understand Rust code layout
+- [ ] Rust Datastructures local to Dask-SQL
+- [ ] links and notes on how to build DataFusion documentation locally
+- [ ] Registering tables with DaskSqlContext, also functions
+- [ ] PyO3 documentation links
+- [ ] Short section showing how Rust works with PyO3

 ## Rust Learning Resources
  - TODO, need to build this list ...